Ganj Muradabad

-This place is famous for the shrine of one of the prominent saint of naqshbandiya golden Chain Gaus E Zaman Maulana Shah Fazl-e-Rahman Ganj Muradabadi, Maulvi Shah Abdul Kareem sb, Maulvi Abdul Haleem sb, Faizullah Shah Baba.
+This place is also famous for the shrine of one of the prominent saint of naqshbandiya golden Chain Gaus E Zaman Maulana Shah Fazl-e-Rahman Ganj Muradabadi, Maulvi Shah Abdul Kareem sb, Maulvi Abdul Haleem sb, Faizullah Shah Baba.
 This town is protected from all corners by these personalities.

 One can visit Ganjmuradabad by bus as well as train.
 There are daily bus service from (Jhakar Katti) near Kanpur Station to Ganjmuradabad its 85 km from there.
 From Lucknow one has to go to Kaisar Bagh Bus stand there are only four bus service available in the morning till 1 pm ganjmuradabad is 90 km from there.
 One can also come from Hardoi as well as Unnao its hardly 55 km from there.
 Agra Lucknow Expressway is 3 km. from here.